 Elleke Boehmer's creative work like her critical and historical research explores issues of migration, identity, friendship, diaspora, race and gender representation, nationalism, and the global, in particular relating to sub-Saharan Africa, South Asia and contemporary Britain.
-Elleke Boehmer's most recent monograph is Indian Arrivals 1870-1915: Networks of British Empire, a critical historical investigation of South Asian contributions to British literary, social, cultural and political life in the period 1870-1915, which won the ESSE 2016 prize for Literature in English.
-Her most recent novel The Shouting in the Dark was long-listed for the Sunday Times Barry Ronge Award 2016.
+Elleke Boehmer's most recent monograph is Indian Arrivals 1870-1915: Networks of British Empire, a critical historical investigation of South Asian contributions to British literary, social, cultural and political life in the period 1870-1915.
+Indian Arrivals won the ESSE biennial prize (2015-16).
 For more on Elleke Boehmer's fiction please visit www.ellekeboehmer.com

-For details of Elleke Boehmer's other research involvements, please see the TORCH website http://torch.ox.ac.uk/ (especially the research Programme 'Race and Resistance in the Long Twentieth Century'); the Leverhulme-funded International Network Planned Violence: Post/colonial Urban Infrastructures and Literature www.plannedviolence.org; the Marie Curie funded ITN 'CoHaB' project http://www.itn-cohab.eu; and the AHRC funded ‘Making Britain' project.
+For details of Elleke Boehmer's other research involvements, please see the TORCH website (especially the research Programme 'Race and Resistance in the Long Twentieth Century'); the Leverhulme-funded International Network Planned Violence: Post/colonial Urban Infrastructures and Literature www.plannedviolence.org; the Marie Curie funded ITN 'CoHaB' project; and the AHRC funded ‘Making Britain' project.
 An essay collection rising from the Planned Violence project on which she served as PI is forthcoming from Palgrave Macmillan, as is a new monograph, Postcolonial Poetics.

 Left: Elleke's monograph Indian Arrivals discusses the Modernist friends and collaborators, William Rothenstein and Rabindranath Tagore, here seen meeting on 7 July 1912.

 In the longer term Elleke Boehmer, a native speaker of Netherlands, is developing a comparative project looking at inter-relations between colonial, postcolonial and migrant writing in English and Dutch in the long nineteenth century.
 Her novel The Shouting in the Dark (2015) also considers questions of how we deal with legacies of colonialism and race, in this case in the Netherlands and South Africa.
 She is developing an ambitious research project to explore how lives are understood, recorded and revisioned in the global south, in ways that fundamentally question notions of biography and life-writing from the North Atlantic world.

 Elleke Boehmer is the General Editor of the successful Series, Oxford Studies in Postcolonial Literatures (OUP).
-Series titles include: Postcolonial Poetry in English by Rajeev Patke (2006), West African Literatures by Stephanie Newell (2006), Pacific Islands Writing by Michelle Keown (2007), Australian Literature by Graham Huggan (2010), and the recent Postcolonial Life Writing by Gillian Whitlock (2016).
+Series titles include: Postcolonial Poetry in English by Rajeev Patke (2006), West African Literatures by Stephanie Newell (2006), Pacific Islands Writing by Michelle Keown (2007), Australian Literature by Graham Huggan (2010), and Postcolonial Life Writing by Gillian Whitlock (2016).
 East African Literatures by Russell West-Pavlov is forthcoming.